Jeff Duff: Performances

 Duff has performed on Australian television, and has headlined the Melbourne Jazz Festival, Manly Jazz Festival, Darling Harbor Jazz Festival, Casino Jazz, Thredbo Jazz Festival, Noosa Jazz Festival, and the 2006 Adelaide Cabaret Festival.

 Duff performs regularly at Sydney's live music venues.
-He juxtaposes his sophisticated twenty-piece big band swing repertoire with the raunchy glam rock of his Alien Sex Gods shows.
+He juxtaposes his twenty-piece big band swing repertoire with the raunchy glam rock of his Alien Sex Gods shows.

 Recent projects

 Duff's Ground control to Frank Sinatra project merges the styles of David Bowie and Frank Sinatra.
 The show features dancers, singers, audiovisuals and a nine-piece band.
-Ground control to Frank Sinatra Duff's stage show has produced two albums: Ground Control to Frank Sinatra and Lost in the Stars.
+The stage show has produced two albums: Ground Control to Frank Sinatra and Lost in the Stars.

-He has paid homage to Bowie in a show called Ziggy, which is a concert production featuring members of Jimmy Barnes band, Noiseworks and Leo Sayer's band.
+He has paid homage to Bowie in a show called Ziggy, which is a concert production featuring members of Jimmy Barnes' band, Noiseworks and Leo Sayer's band.
 The Ziggy show performed at the Sydney Opera House in 2010, and September 2012.

 Jeff Duff's official David Bowie tribute is the Bowie Unzipped show which has been playing around Australia since 2016 and features a rotating list of Australia's top musicians including Glenn Rhodes on keyboards, bass and vocals, Jak Housden on guitar and vocals, Jess Ciampa on drums, percussion and vocals, Gordon Rytmeister on drums, Rex Goh on guitar, Paul Berton on guitar and Paul Mason on guitar.
-The Bowie Unzipped band has played to sell out shows in both Sydney and Melbourne and continues to tour around the country.
+The Bowie Unzipped band has played sell-out shows in both Sydney and Melbourne and continues to tour around the country.

 Duff released his tell-all memoir This Will Explain Everything through Melbourne Books in 2016.
 After reading the book Alan Howe in The Australian newspaper, said that 'Duff was a musical pioneer and perhaps the most fearless artist in the country.'